Grand Forks International Airport: Passenger

 Allegiant Air uses Airbus A320-214s and Airbus A319-111s to Las Vegas, Phoenix, and Orlando.
-Delta Air Lines uses Boeing 717-200s to Minneapolis.
 Delta Connection uses Bombardier CRJ900s and Embraer E175s operated by SkyWest Airlines to Minneapolis.

 Cargo

 FedEx Express was the second-largest employer at KGFK.
 The FedEx ramp at KGFK served the entire state of North Dakota, northwestern Minnesota, and small portions of South Dakota and Montana.
 FedEx had over 100 employees—customer service representatives, ramp agents, couriers, semi-drivers and jet aircraft and vehicle maintenance workers.
 Ramp agents worked evening or early morning shifts, loading and unloading the aircraft, feeder planes and trucks.
 FedEx contracted with Corporate Air to provide pilots and maintenance for eleven feeder aircraft.
 Corporate Air was KGFK's tenth-largest employer.

 On February 17, 2016, FedEx announced that it would be moving its operations from the Grand Forks Airport to Fargo's Hector International Airport.
 FedEx moved all flight operations to Fargo on October 31, 2016.